2017 Wichita Fall Events

 Tickets can be purchased at a discounted rate online, offering $3.50 off the general admission price.
 Each adult ticket purchased online also comes with a free children's ticket, an additional $5 value.

-The event will be held at Sedgwick County Park on September 24 and 25, running from 10 a.m. until 6 p.m. both days.
+The event will be held at Sedgwick County Park on September 23 and 24, running from 10 a.m. until 6 p.m. both days.

-BOOtanica at Botanica, October 8
+BOOtanica at Botanica, October 7

-Join in on the fun at Botanica's spookiest celebration of the year, BOOtanica!
+Join in the fun at Botanica's spookiest celebration of the year, BOOtanica!
 The family-friendly event will be held at Botanica on Oct.
-8, from 11 a.m. until 4 p.m.
+7, from 11 a.m. until 4 p.m.
 Bring the kids out to see the entire garden filled with a variety of different stations featuring activities for children of all ages.